a920604a/coursera-bk/Deeplearnnig.ai/Improving-Deep-Neural-Networks-Hyperparameter-Tuning-Regularization-and-Optimization/W1A2/Regularization.md

     dA1 = np.dot(W2.T, dZ2)
     #(≈ 2 lines of code)
+    # dA1 =                # Step 1: Apply mask D1 to shut down the same neurons as during the forward propagation
+    # dA1 =                # Step 2: Scale the value of neurons that haven't been shut down
+    # YOUR CODE STARTS HERE
     dA1 = dA1 * D1         # Step 1: Apply mask D1 to shut down the same neurons as during the forward propagation
     dA1 = dA1 / keep_prob  # Step 2: Scale the value of neurons that haven't been shut down
-    # YOUR CODE STARTS HERE

     # YOUR CODE ENDS HERE
     dZ1 = np.multiply(dA1, np.int64(A1 > 0))